Biden authorizes Ukraine's use of U.S.-supplied long-range missiles for deeper strikes inside Russia

-U.S. President Joe Biden has authorized the use of U.S.-supplied long-range missiles by Ukraine to strike even deeper inside Russia, the latest easing of limitations meant to prevent the conflict from further spiraling, according to one U.S. official and three people familiar with the matter.
+U.S. President Joe Biden has authorized Ukraine to use U.S.-supplied long-range missiles to strike deeper inside Russia, easing limitations on the weapons as Russia deploys thousands of North Korean troops to reinforce its war, according to a U.S. official and three other people familiar with the matter.

+Biden's move also follows the presidential election victory of Donald Trump, who has said he would bring about a swift end to the war and raised uncertainty about whether his administration would continue the United States' vital military support for Ukraine.

-The weapons are likely to be used in response to the decision by North Korea to support Russian President Vladimir Putin's invasion of Ukraine, according to one of the people.
-The official and the people familiar with the matter were not authorized to discuss the decision publicly and spoke on condition of anonymity.
+The official and the others knowledgeable about the matter were not authorized to discuss the U.S. decision publicly and spoke on condition of anonymity.

+Russia also launched a massive drone and missile attack, described by officials as the largest in recent months, targeting energy infrastructure and killing civilians.
+The attack came as fears are mounting about Moscow’s intentions to devastate Ukraine’s power generation capacity before the winter.

+“And this is the answer to everyone who tried to achieve something with Putin through talks, phone calls, hugs, and appeasement,” Zelenskyy said.

-Some supporters have argued that this and other U.S. constraints could cost Ukraine the war.
+Some supporters have argued that the limitation and other U.S. constraints could cost Ukraine the war.
 The debate has become a source of disagreement among Ukraine’s NATO allies.

+U.S. President Joe Biden arrives on Air Force One at Manaus-Eduardo Gomes International Airport, in Manaus, Brazil, Sunday, Nov.
+17, 2024.
+(AP Photo/Edmar Barros)

 As many as 12,000 North Korean troops have been sent to Russia, according to U.S., South Korean and Ukrainian assessments.
 U.S. and South Korean intelligence officials say North Korea also has provided Russia with significant amounts of munitions to replenish its dwindling weapons stockpiles.